vishnuawasthi/shopnow-starter/README.md

 About Author
 ==============================
-Auther of this application is Vishnu Awasthi, I am a pationate java program and like to write application samples on java technologies.
+Auther of this application is Vishnu Awasthi, I am a pationate java programmer and like to write application samples on java technologies.

 For any query mail me  : vishnuawasthi121@gmail.com